Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: First Results

-\begin{enumerate} \item Divide each 90s spectrum taken at $l_1$ by the average spectrum of $l_{2-\text{on}}$.
-This was a first order correction to the electronic background introduced by the DAQ (see figure \ref{fig:Background-Removal-b}). \item Limiting the frequency region of the analysis to a range of $\sim$ 0.87 MHz around the resonance peak (see figure \ref{fig:Background-Removal-b}).
+\begin{enumerate} \item Dividing each 90s spectrum taken at $l_1$ by the average spectrum of $l_{2-\text{on}}$.
+This was a first-order correction to the electronic background introduced by the DAQ (see \mbox{Figure \ref{fig:Background-Removal}b}). \item Limiting the frequency region of the analysis to a range of $\sim$ 0.87 MHz around the resonance peak (see Figure \ref{fig:Background-Removal}b).
 This range covered more than the full width at half maximum of the Lorentzian peak. \item Applying a Savitzky-Golay (SG) filter \cite{savitzky64, SG-Filters-2} to the average spectrum of the 90s spectra taken at $l_1$.
-The filter produced a fit labelled SG-fit (see figure \ref{fig:Background-Removal-c}). \item Normalized spectra were created by dividing each 90s spectrum by the SG-fit (see figure \ref{fig:Background-Removal-d}). \item Due to drifts in the receiver chain, the normalized spectra still had unwanted structure remaining within the spectra.
+The filter produced a fit labeled SG-fit (see Figure \ref{fig:Background-Removal}c). \item Normalized spectra were created by dividing each 90s spectrum by the SG-fit (see Figure \ref{fig:Background-Removal}d). \item Due to drifts in the receiver chain, the normalized spectra still had unwanted structure remaining within the spectra.
 A second SG-fit (SG$^*$) was created for each normalized 90s spectrum.
-The spectra were divided by the SG$^*$-fits and the result was subtracted by 1 to create unit-less normalized power spectra (see figure \ref{fig:Background-Removal-e}). \item The unit-less normalized power spectra were combined into a grand unified spectrum. \item The previous steps were repeated for the magnet-off data sets. \item The final spectrum was the subtraction of the magnet-on and magnet-off grand unified spectra (see figure \ref{fig:Background-Removal-f}). \end{enumerate}
+The spectra were divided by the SG$^*$-fits, and the result was subtracted by 1 to create unit-less normalized power spectra (see Figure \ref{fig:Background-Removal}e). \item The unit-less normalized power spectra were combined into a grand unified spectrum. \item The previous steps were repeated for the magnet-off data sets. \item The final spectrum was the difference of the magnet-on and magnet-off grand unified spectra (see Figure \ref{fig:Background-Removal}f). \end{enumerate}

-In step 1, by changing the LO frequency, the resonance peak was displaced in the IF frequencies introduced in equation \ref{IF}.
+In step 1, by changing the LO frequency, the resonance peak was displaced in the IF frequencies introduced in (\ref{IF}).
 However, the intrinsic background structure introduced by the DAQ remained qualitatively similar.
-The SG-fit of step 3 was constructed to remove large frequency scale features like the resonance peak, while the SG$^*$-fits of step 5 removed time scale variations like the one produced by gain drifts.\\
+The SG-fit of step 3 was constructed to remove large frequency scale features, such as the resonance peak; and the SG$^*$-fits of step 5 removed time scale variations, such as the one produced by gain drifts.

 Spectra produced after step 5 should be a combination of thermal noise and a possible axion signal.
-Thermal noise follows a Gaussian distribution and the expected fluctuation of these spectra is given by:
+Thermal noise follows a Gaussian distribution, and the expected fluctuation of these spectra is given by: